c0deV1king/c0deV1king/README.md

 _A simple webapp which allows the user to explore the solar system_ <br>
 <br>
 Steam Tracker 🏆 → ![_Repo_](https://github.com/c0deV1king/Steam-Tracker-Demo) <br>
-_Steam tracker gives you a nice way to view your steam achievements and stats_ <br>
+_Steam tracker allows you to view your steam games, achievements and a few stats.
+It also includes an achievement advisor which suggests games and achievements to play based on global achievement percentages_ <br>

 ![c0dev1king's Stats](https://github-readme-stats.vercel.app/api?username=c0dev1king&theme=vue&show_icons=true&hide_border=true&count_private=true)